 I often feel content is like a piece of furniture.
 A sofa is a sofa.
-The quality and style of a sofa are important.
+The quality and style of the sofa are important.
 The quality and beauty of the sofa can only be highlighted prominently when it’s placed properly in a nicely designed living room and is matched with the right décor and colors.
 A piece of content is a piece of content.
 The usefulness of content can only be quantified when someone sees it, takes action based on it or other departments use it.
 Therefore, the value of content can be measured as:

 Value of Content = F (Content Usage for Business Results or Organizational Impact)

 |Growth: Drive Business Results||F (Demand Generation programs) F (Sales Enablement and Training) F (Content Syndication as Lead Generation)|

 |Services: Aid Other Internal Departments||F (Content Usage for internal communications) F (Content Usage for Customer Services)|

 |Consultancy: Share Content Best Practices within the company||F (projects took to support other divisions)|